-Equal Opportunity Policy Employment
+Equal Opportunity Policy

+Employment

-The University complies with Title VII of the Civil Rights Act of 1964, as amended in 1991, which ensures Equal Opportunity in all its' employment practices.
-The practices are administered without regard to race, color, religion, national origin, sex, age, disability, or veteran's status.
-The University also recognizes sexual orientation as a protected class under this statue.
+The University assures Equal Opportunity in all its' employment practices.
+These practices are administered without regard to race, color, national origin, religion, sex, sexual orientation, age, disability, or veteran's status.
 The University is committed to diversity, and encourages the development of multicultural perspectives.